-An overall overspend of £0.235m has been forecast for the service.
+An overall underspend of £1.385m has been forecast for the service.

-- The Public Health General budget has experienced a delay in ceasing the Homestart contract £0.170m earmarked to end March 2016 as part of the agreed savings (BOP 48) however this activity aligns with the 0-19 service recommissioning and has therefore been extended to March 2017 to coincide with this full reprocurement of services.
-There has also been a delay in the substance misuse saving strategy causing an in year pressure of £0.911m.
-These pressures are partly offset by the early delivery of agreed savings (BOP 33) of £0.503m in year in Children's services as the service redesign moves forward and by underspends in the Sexual Health contract forecast currently at £0.343m. - The Public Health Combined Offer budget is forecasting that the underspend seen in 2015/16 will continue into 2016/17 meaning a reduced requirement from reserves to fund the service in its transition year. - Troubled Families is forecast to exceed its original income target, and this has again meant that the in-year requirement from reserves to fund the service in its transition year have reduced further.
+- The Public Health General budget has experienced a delay in ceasing the Homestart contract £0.170m earmarked to end March 2016 as part of the agreed savings (BOP 48) however this activity aligns with the 0-19 service recommissioning and has therefore been extended to coincide with this full reprocurement of services.
+There has been a delay in the substance misuse saving strategy causing an in year pressure of £0.911m.
+These pressures have been partly offset by the early delivery of agreed savings in year of £0.503m in Children's services as the service redesign moves forward. - Further underspends have been highlighted this quarter in relation to the recommissioned Sexual Health and Healthy lifestyles contracts which now work on a tariff payment mechanism of £1.232m.
+Data has now been provided to suggest lower uptake than expected in this first year of these new commissions. - The Public Health Combined Offer budget is forecasting that the underspend seen in 2015/16 will continue into 2016/17 in addition to this as the restructure takes shape staff turnover will mean there is no requirement from reserves to fund the service in its transition year.
+Troubled Families is forecast to exceed its original income target, and this has again meant that the in-year requirement from reserves to fund the service in its transition year has been eliminated.
 Payment by results income has now been built into the 2016/17 monitoring position against 320 families.
+Providing an additional £0.731m underspend overall in the area.